Sól (Germanic mythology): Prose Edda

 In chapter 56, additional names for Sól are given; "day-star", "disc", "ever-glow", "all-bright seen", "fair-wheel", "grace-shine", "Dvalinn's toy", "elf-disc", "doubt-disc", and "ruddy".
 In chapter 58, following a list of horses, the horses Arvakr and Alsviðr are listed as drawing the sun, and, in chapter 75, Sól is again included in a list of goddesses.

+Rune poems

+The Norse name for the s-rune ᛋ was "Sun" (Sól), referencing either the mythological goddess or the sun itself.
+The goddess is hinted at in the common Icelandic rune poem, as well as some Icelandic kennings published by Olaus Verelius in 1675.